ElliottjPierce/noiz/book/src/quick-start/README.md

 ```

 Every noise algorithm ultimately comes down to an rng like this.
+Noiz does not use the `rand` crate, instead using its own custom RNG, optimized specifically for noise generation.

 ## Noise Functions

-Since every algorithm uses this, noiz has an abstraction, `NoiseFunction`.
+Since every algorithm uses the RNG, noiz has an abstraction, `NoiseFunction`.
 Here's the short version:

 ```rust